 While a low appraisal can doom a home purchase, it isn't an automatic deal breaker.
 There are paths forward to closing that dream house deal if both parties want to keep moving ahead.

 What Is an Appraisal?

 An appraisal is a written evaluation of real estate prepared by a professional.
-Anyone who owns a home can schedule a home appraisal at any time, assuming that person is willing to pay for it.
+Anyone who owns a home can schedule a home appraisal at any time.
 This can occur when the homeowner wants to refinance a mortgage, but most appraisals happen when a home is up for sale.

 The appraisal that happens during a home sale is not for the direct benefit of the seller or the buyer.
 Rather, it is done to protect the buyer's mortgage lender.
 While the buyer may be making a down payment, the lender is usually contributing the bulk of the purchase money, and it is intending to use the house itself as security.
 If the buyer defaults on mortgage payments, the lender has the right to sell the property and use the proceeds to repay its loan.

 That is why lenders insist on home appraisals.
 They want to be sure that the house for which they are lending money is worth at least the amount they are lending.
 Lenders select the appraiser, and the homebuyer is the one who pays for it.